-2021 marks the 150th anniversary of the birth of Samuel John Peploe (1871-1935), one of the most important Scottish artists of the 20th century.
-He was the eldest and most successful of the four artists known as the ‘Scottish Colourists’, along with Francis Campbell Boileau Cadell, John Duncan Fergusson and George Leslie Hunter.
+2021 is the 150th anniversary of the birth of S. J. Peploe (1871-1935), one of the most important Scottish artists of the 20th century.
+He was the eldest and most successful of the four artists known as the ‘Scottish Colourists’, along with F. C. B. Cadell, J. D. Fergusson and G.L.
+Hunter.

-Alongside his still lifes, Peploe was also celebrated for his landscape paintings.
-These he made en plein air during trips to France and throughout Scotland.
-His work was exhibited regularly in Edinburgh, Glasgow and London, in group exhibitions in Paris and in 1928 he had a solo show in New York.
-Peploe was elected a member of the Royal Scottish Academy in 1927 and taught briefly at Edinburgh College of Art before his death in 1935.
-His work is held in numerous public collections.
+Peploe’s work was exhibited regularly in Edinburgh, Glasgow and London, in group exhibitions in Paris and in 1928 he had a solo show in New York.
+This international standing was officially recognised on his election as a full member of the Royal Scottish Academy in 1927.

 Lyon & Turnbull’s Scottish Paintings & Sculpture specialists host two auctions per year from our Scottish auction house based in Edinburgh.
 Successfully selling around 90% of Scottish Colourist works handled in the last eight years, a record unmatched by our competitors – selling Scottish art in Scotland has always been a Lyon & Turnbull lynchpin.
 Our specialists are experts not only on the works of Scottish artists, but also on the workings of the art market, and it is this combination that fuels our on-going success in the field.